jamesaphoenix/Python_For_SEO/README.md

 18. Comparing Keyword Intersections Between Multiple Keyword Lists (from Xn domains)
 19. Comparing Phrase Cominbations By Generating All Possible Phrases For SaaS Alternative Sales Pages

+## Algorithm Updates

+20. Comparing 5 domains across a series of algorithm updates to find the winners vs loosers

 ## DataForSEO Pipelines

-19. Creating Data Pipelines with DataForSEO (Data Engineering)
+21. Creating Data Pipelines with DataForSEO (Data Engineering)

 ## NLP For SEO

-20. Named Entity Recognition & Named Entity Linking
+22. Named Entity Recognition & Named Entity Linking
-21. Sentiment Analysis of HTML Pages + Finding Pages with Poor Readability Scores
+23. Sentiment Analysis of HTML Pages + Finding Pages with Poor Readability Scores
-22. Automatic Text Generation & Image Alt Tags / Article Summarisaition
+24. Automatic Text Generation & Image Alt Tags / Article Summarisaition
-23. IBM NLP Watson and Google's Natural Language API
+25. IBM NLP Watson and Google's Natural Language API
-24. Categorising Queries From Google Search Console
+26. Categorising Queries From Google Search Console

 ## Advanced API Techniques (Combining multiple APIs and blending data sources)

-25. How to connect to your Bing API Data
+27. How to connect to your Bing API Data
-26. Combining PPC & GSC Data to uncover new keyword opportunities for paid search
+28. Combining PPC & GSC Data to uncover new keyword opportunities for paid search
-27. Identify Keyword Cannabilisation with GSC + GA
+29. Identify Keyword Cannabilisation with GSC + GA

 ## Log File Analysis

-28. Server Log File Analysis
+30. Server Log File Analysis

 ## G-suite Automation

-29. Google Drive Automation
+31. Google Drive Automation

 ## Wordpress Automation

-30. How to automatically update a series of Wordpress Posts from 2019 --> 2020 with the [Wordpress REST API](https://developer.wordpress.org/rest-api/)
+32. How to automatically update a series of Wordpress Posts from 2019 --> 2020 with the [Wordpress REST API](https://developer.wordpress.org/rest-api/)
-31. How to automatically check all of your blog posts or pages for spelling mistakes - www.grammarbot.io
+33. How to automatically check all of your blog posts or pages for spelling mistakes - www.grammarbot.io
-32. Creating JSON-LD Schema With Python
+34. Creating JSON-LD Schema With Python

 ## Social Media Text-Mining

-33. Social Media
+35. Social Media

 ## Intent Classification

-34. Intent Classification of Keywords With Deep Learning
+36. Intent Classification of Keywords With Deep Learning

 ## Competitor / Content Research

-35. How to automatically track all of your competitors blogging strategy via RSS feeds and email in Python
+37. How to automatically track all of your competitors blogging strategy via RSS feeds and email in Python
-36. Find PeopleAlsoAsked Questions
+38. Find PeopleAlsoAsked Questions

 ## Internal Links

-37. Internal Links Graphs with NetworkX + Internal Link Recommendations
+39. Internal Links Graphs with NetworkX + Internal Link Recommendations

 ## DevOps Automation

-38. How to use Selemium With Python
+40. How to use Selemium With Python
-39 How to run CRON jobs for SEO
+41 How to run CRON jobs for SEO
-40. How to run Cloud Functions + Cloud Tasks for SEO
+42. How to run Cloud Functions + Cloud Tasks for SEO

 ## SEO Migrations
-41. How To Find A List Of Old URLs with Wayback CDX API
+43. How To Find A List Of Old URLs with Wayback CDX API

 ## SEO Testing

-42. SEO Split Test Using Python + CausalImpact + Tag Manager
+44. SEO Split Test Using Python + CausalImpact + Tag Manager
-43. Stratified Sampling Using Google Analytics + Python
+45. Stratified Sampling Using Google Analytics + Python
-44. SEO Split-Testing Experiments using Google Tag Manager
+46. SEO Split-Testing Experiments using Google Tag Manager
-45. CausalImpact for SEO
+47. CausalImpact for SEO
-46. Forecasting SEO Traffic with Sarimax + Facebook Prophet
+48. Forecasting SEO Traffic with Sarimax + Facebook Prophet

 ----